 Whatever method of Opana addiction treatment is pursued, it is important to note that long-term abuse and addiction to Opana and other forms of opiates will lead to damage to internal organs like the heart and liver, as well as other cardiopulmonary diseases like pneumonia.
 Ultimately, the longer a person abuses Opana and other opiates the more likely they will begin to ignore personal hygiene, alienate themselves from friends and family, and drastically shorten their life expectancy.

-Don't let this new form of opiate tear apart your family or someone you love.
-Contact Pathways Recovery at (916) 735-8377 to talk to a counselor about your options for Opana addiction treatment.
+Don’t let this new form of opiate tear apart your family or someone you love.
+Contact Pathways Recovery, located in Sacramento, CA, at (916) 735-8377 to talk to a counselor about your options for Opana addiction treatment.